nabeelaqeel/SEM3-obsidian/WIA 2006 - SYSTEM DESIGN AND ANALYSIS/FINAL.md

 [  ]  During the implementation, process changing from old system to new system->installation strategie that we can use in order to do the installation...refer to direct installation, parallel installation,single installation,phase installation
 [  ]  Good to hv diagram while explaining

+## Answer CHATGPT
+### **1. What is SDLC (Software Development Life Cycle)?**

+SDLC (Software Development Life Cycle) is a systematic process used to develop software applications efficiently and with high quality.
+It defines the phases involved in software development from inception to deployment and maintenance.

+---

+### **2. SDLC Phases in Detail**

+1. **Planning**

+    - **What Happens?**
+        - Identify the project scope, feasibility study, budget, and schedule.
+        - Define objectives and requirements.
+    - **Example:** A company wants to develop a mobile banking app.
+The planning phase involves studying customer needs and determining the required features.
+2. **Requirement Analysis**

+    - **What Happens?**
+        - Gather functional and non-functional requirements.
+        - Identify stakeholders and create SRS (Software Requirement Specification).
+    - **Example:** The mobile banking app should have login authentication, transaction history, and bill payment features.
+3. **Design**

+    - **What Happens?**
+        - Create system architecture, database schema, and UI/UX design.
+        - Low-level and high-level design documentation is prepared.
+    - **Example:** Design wireframes and prototypes for how the banking app will look and function.
+4. **Implementation (Coding/Development)**

+    - **What Happens?**
+        - Developers write the code based on design specifications.
+        - Version control (e.g., Git) is used for managing code changes.
+    - **Example:** Developers code the login module, integrate APIs for transactions, and build the UI.
+5. **Testing**

+    - **What Happens?**
+        - Perform unit testing, integration testing, system testing, and user acceptance testing (UAT).
+        - Identify and fix bugs before deployment.
+    - **Example:** Testing whether users can log in securely, perform transactions, and receive notifications.
+6. **Deployment**

+    - **What Happens?**
+        - Release the software for real users.
+        - Can be done using different installation strategies (direct, parallel, phased, pilot).
+    - **Example:** The mobile banking app is deployed on the Google Play Store and App Store.
+7. **Maintenance**

+    - **What Happens?**
+        - Fix bugs, release updates, and improve performance.
+        - Provide customer support and monitor system performance.
+    - **Example:** Regular updates are released to fix security vulnerabilities and add new features.

+---

+### **3. Stages & Events Related to Purchase Request Letter**

+A **Purchase Request Letter** is used to request approval for buying products or services, especially when developing a system.

+#### **How & Why We Use It?**

+- Used by businesses when they need approval for purchasing software, hardware, or services.
+- Helps streamline procurement and ensures accountability.

+#### **Flow/Process of Purchasing a System**

+8. **Purchase Request Letter** → Sent to the finance/procurement department.
+9. **Approval** → Management reviews and approves the request.
+10. **Purchase Order (PO)** → Sent to suppliers to confirm the purchase.
+11. **Invoice** → Supplier sends an invoice to the finance department.
+12. **Payment Processing** → Finance department processes the payment.
+13. **Goods Received Report (GRR)** → Warehouse or department confirms product receipt.
+14. **System Development or Implementation Begins**.

+---

+### **4. Purchase Order Letter (To Suppliers)**

+- A formal document issued to a supplier, confirming the purchase of goods/services.
+- Includes details like item description, quantity, price, and payment terms.
+- Example:

+    ```
+    Subject: Purchase Order for Software Development Services

+    Dear [Supplier Name],

+    We are pleased to issue this purchase order for the development of a financial management system.
+Please find the details below:

+    - Item: Software Development Services
+    - Quantity: 1
+    - Price: $20,000
+    - Delivery Date: [Date]

+    Kindly confirm receipt and expected delivery schedule.

+    Best Regards,
+    [Your Name]
+    ```

+---

+### **5. System Purchase & Finance Department Invoicing**

+- Once a system is purchased, the finance department processes the invoice to pay the supplier.
+- **Why It’s Important?** Ensures proper tracking of financial transactions and prevents unauthorized purchases.

+---

+### **6. Good Receive Report (GRR)**

+- When the system is delivered, the receiving department (warehouse or IT team) checks the quality and confirms receipt.
+- **Why It’s Important?** Ensures the product meets the requirements before payment is finalized.

+---

+### **7. Data Flow Diagrams (DFD) - Level 0, 1, 2**

+A **Data Flow Diagram (DFD)** visually represents the flow of data in a system.

+#### **How to Expand a DFD?**

+- **Level 0**: High-level overview of the system.
+- **Level 1**: Expands Level 0 by showing main processes.
+- **Level 2**: Further details each process from Level 1.

+#### **Example for an E-commerce System:**

+- **DFD Level 0**: Shows "User," "Order Processing," and "Payment System."
+- **DFD Level 1**: Expands "Order Processing" into "Add to Cart," "Checkout," and "Generate Invoice."
+- **DFD Level 2**: Further expands "Checkout" into "Enter Address," "Choose Payment Method," and "Confirm Order."

+---

+### **8. Prototyping in System Analysis & Design**

+#### **What is a Prototype?**

+- A prototype is an early version of a system used to test and refine features.
+- Helps in understanding system functionality before full development.

+#### **Relevance in System Design**

+- Helps visualize how the system will look and function.
+- Identifies usability issues early.

+#### **Why Prototyping is Important?**

+- **Identifies issues early** → Helps detect flaws before development.
+- **Stakeholders can review and suggest changes** → Improves communication.
+- **Reduces development costs** → Fixing problems early is cheaper.

+---

+### **9. Implementing Prototyping in Application Development**

+15. **Survey the Users** → Gather requirements.
+16. **Create a Sketch or Wireframe** → Low-fidelity representation.
+17. **Get Feedback** → Ask users and stakeholders for input.
+18. **Develop a High-Fidelity Prototype** → Interactive model using tools like Figma or Adobe XD.
+19. **Test & Improve** → Identify and resolve issues before full development.

+#### **Example (Finance App)**

+- **Low-Fidelity Prototype**: Sketch of login screen, transaction page.
+- **High-Fidelity Prototype**: Interactive app with clickable elements.
+- **User Feedback**: Stakeholders test the prototype before actual coding.

+---

+### **10. Installation Strategies for New System Implementation**

+When switching from an old system to a new one, different installation strategies can be used:

+20. **Direct Installation (Big Bang)**

+    - The old system is immediately replaced with the new system.
+    - **Risk**: High risk if the new system fails.
+    - **Example**: Upgrading a university’s online learning portal overnight.
+21. **Parallel Installation**

+    - Both old and new systems run together for a period.
+    - **Advantage**: If the new system fails, the old system is still available.
+    - **Example**: A hospital runs both old and new patient management systems.
+22. **Phased Installation**

+    - The new system is introduced in stages.
+    - **Advantage**: Reduces risk and allows gradual adaptation.
+    - **Example**: A bank implements online banking features step by step.
+23. **Pilot Installation**

+    - The new system is tested in a small area before full deployment.
+    - **Example**: A retailer tests a new billing system in one store before rolling it out nationwide.

+---

+### **11. Visual Representation**

+To better understand SDLC, prototyping, and system installation, diagrams can be used:

+- **Flowchart for Purchasing Process**: Shows steps from request to payment.
+- **DFD for System Design**: Explains data flow.
+- **Prototype Sketches**: Illustrate app layout.
+- **Installation Strategy Comparison Table**: Highlights pros/cons.

+---

+ ### This covers all the questions with detailed explanations, examples, and visual references.
+Let me know if you need any diagrams! 🚀

+---
 ---

 ## CHATGPT MOCK QUESTION